SimoneLocatelli/androidbase/README.md

 Android Base
 ===========

-Android Base is a library to simplify your life with Android Development!
+Android Base is a library that aims to simplify your life with Android Development!

 Include many features as: